ElonVampire/DesignPatterns-3/README.md

 ![Here are a lot more items in a simplified manner](https://github.com/ThomasMicol/DesignPatterns/blob/master/Diagrams/Illustrative/TooManyItemsSimplified.JPG "A lot more items in a more simplified manner")

+This is much easier to map and includes the expanded possiblities of people wanting to get screw packs with their primary hammer purchase and vice versa.
+To bring this back to code if we were to make a combo deal we wouldnt need to make complex inheritance trees with the need to add multiple classes for every new item in the system.
+Instead we have a primary object.
+In the example this might be a golden hammer.
+In the bridge pattern this becomes our refined abstraction which has an abstraction class of Tool.
+This base class know of an abstraction of the implementator which is our combo deal through use of composition in the base class.
+This implementor implements the details of the combo deal.

+To bring this full circle, the class diagram would then look something like this,

 # Builder Pattern